Staying hydrated during pregnancy

-If you’re drinking at least eight cups of day, in addition to other fluids but you still have dry lips, they might be a result of another problem.
+If you’re drinking at least eight glasses of water per day but you still have dry lips, they might be a result of another problem.
 First, monitor your own breathing at random points in the day.
 Since pregnancy can cause a stuffy nose, many women start breathing out of their mouth to compensate.
 The constant inward and outward blowing of air can cause chapped lips, so talk to your doctor about solutions for your clogged nose if you notice that your jaw tends to be slack throughout the day.

 According to a recent study, chapped lips can also be an indication of a more serious problem during pregnancy.
 In the study, women with high-risk pregnancies were studied.
 They all shared some unrelated common symptoms including chapped lips, indigestion, headache, shortness of breath, nasal congestion, and fatigue.
 Many of these symptoms are common to all pregnancies, but if you have a complication such as preeclampsia, your risk for chapped lips will be greater.